Latest

 Bohemian AI Salon by Ambistream and Pulse NYC Sets the Opening Tone for AI Week New York 2026

-Pressure has been building in the AI market, but not where most people are looking.
+Beneath the surface of relentless momentum, the AI market is quietly reorganizing itself.
 Product cycles are tightening.
 Capital is still active but more selective.
 Meanwhile, the people closest to the consequences are asking questions that do not show up in dashboards or diligence memos.
 Founders are optimizing for speed.
 Creators are pushing back on ownership.
 Investors are trying to reconcile both without slowing momentum.
 The gap between those forces is no longer subtle, and the startup ecosystem is starting to organize around that friction.

 That tension is exactly where Bohemian AI Salon: #AIWeekNY lands on May 11, 2026.
 Not as another platform to perform certainty, but as a deliberate constraint.
 A room designed to slow thinking down at the exact moment the market is speeding up.
 Positioned inside AI Week New York 2026, running May 11–17, this opening night gathering reframes the week before it begins.
 AI, ethics, and culture are not treated as edge cases.
 They are treated as infrastructure for the next phase of the startup ecosystem.